 To performed histo-morphometry of hematoxylin and eosin stained sections, from each sample 5 μm serial sections were used.
 A total of 36 tissue sections with two replications of each analyses; equal numbers of tissue sections (n = 18) were taken from each group measured by Image Pro v10 and analyzed statistically and presented with Origin Pro 2018.
 The results were presented as the mean ± SEM.
 The statistical significance of differences among the means were analyzed by t-test (P < 0.05).

-Ultrastructural Features of Leydig Cells during annual reproductive cycle of Chinese soft-shelled turtle
+We further summarized the characteristic features of the Leydig cells during the annual reproductive cycle of the Chinese soft-shelled turtle in the Table 2.

 Our study, the first for a non-mammalian vertebrate, illustrates the lipophagy within the Leydig cell of the Chinese soft-shelled turtle, which has previously been well studied in mammals by using the traditional methods of electron microscopy [26, 27] and autophagic markers (ATG7, LC3 and p62).
 We observed that, phagophore appeared close to the LDs during hibernation, which is the initial step in autophagosome formation through the expansion of the endoplasmic reticulum .
 The autophagosome then fused the with lysosome to develop the autolysosome .
 In an In-vitro study of the LC, this phenomenon was associated with steroid biosynthesis by providing cholesterol to the LD and was known as lipophagy .
 This phenomenon included lysosomal lipolysis to release fatty acids to meet functional demands [55, 56].
 Hence, the current findings provided clear evidence of an autophagic to autolysosome (Fig. 8).
 Fascinatingly, we found lysosomes attached to LDs forming the autophagic tube and engulfing LDs (Fig. 7c and d, and 8).
 In yeast, micro-autophagy by autophagic tube engulfment has been described, but this has not yet been well characterized in other eukaryotes .
 An in-vitro study using HeLa cells, concluded that LAMP1 and LAMP2 bind with cholesterol and are involved in cholesterol export .
 Thus, for the TEM and immunofluorescence results, we suggest that macro-autophagy along with micro-autophagy were involved in the lipid metabolism.
 However, the lysosome is the endpoint of numerous vesicle trafficking pathways including for endocytosis, phagocytosis and autophagy .
 To associate the function and activity of different autophagy types and abundant mitochondria, the lysosome and their attachment to LDs were observed during hibernation.
 This findings reflects that lipid metabolism releases the endogenous energy for steroidogenesis by different ways because the LDs are reserved as energy stock .
 Furthermore, our findings demonstrate that the expression of specific autophagic markers are strongly expressed in the LC during hibernation compared to the reproductive phase.
 It has been suggested that the autophagy level was higher than other non-steroid-producing cells in mice and rats [27, 59] because of the increased cellular demand for autophagy imposed by the high turnover rate of steroid producing apparatus components .
 Therefore, our autophagy marker and TEM findings are in line with the alteration of autophagy activity in turtle LC during the annual reproductive cycle.